Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

 Subgrade_order = sorted(df['sub_grade'].unique())
 ```

-### Let's create a countplot per grade to see how loan status .
-Set the hue to the loan_status label.**
+I created a countplot per grade to see the loan status .
+I set the hue to the loan_status label.

 ```python